Spec MX-5 Shootout FAQ

 What drivers are eligible for the series?

-In each case, drivers present an application to the series and the best qualified drivers will be selected.
+Prior to each event, drivers present an application to the series and the best qualified drivers will be selected.
+A maximum of 4 drivers will be selected for a given event.
 A racing resume, social media assets and ability to run the series in 2020, among other factors, will be taken into account.

 How do I win a Shootout event?

-Shootout winners will be based on a judged points system.
-This includes qualifying position, race finishing positions, consistency, clean driving and presentation.
+The Shootout winner will be based on a judged points system.
+This includes qualifying position, race finishing positions, finishing position relative to full-season drivers, consistency, clean driving and presentation.
 20 points are awarded for 1st place, 19 for 2nd, 18 for 3rd and so on.
 Points will be awarded in competition with full-season and other Spec MX-5 Challenge participants.
 Bonus points will be awarded to shootout participants for pole position, contact avoidance, teamwork and social media skills.
-Successful winners will need a minimum of 37 points.
+A minimum of 37 points must be earned to be considered for the Shootout judging.

-A minimum of 5 Shootout drivers per event are required.
+A maximum of 4 Shootout drivers per event are allowed.
 And, it is unlikely but possible that no driver among the shootout participants will demonstrate sufficient skills and points for the judges to award a prize.

 How Many Drivers Will I Be Competing Against?

-We have capped the number of shootout participants at 6 per event.
+We have capped the number of shootout participants at 4 per event.
+We estimate that 10 or fewer drivers will compete for the Shootout, since some drivers will drive in more than one event.
 This number gives each participant a reasonable shot at winning and allows the series to get to know, closely support and observe each driver.

 What Can I Do With My Spec MX-5 Race Car If I Win One?